-I believe that people are designed for connection with others and that they feel pain and confusion when they experience disconnection.
-My wish as a therapist who works with people of all ages is to create a relationship that invites curiosity, exploration, and understanding that leads to personal growth, healing, and transformation.
+I believe people are designed for connection with others and that we feel pain and confusion when we experience disconnection.
+My wish as a therapist who works with people of all ages is to create a relationship that invites curiosity, exploration, and understanding that leads to personal growth and healing.

 I have an MA in Counselling Psychology from Trinity Western University.
-In addition, I have pursued training in Lifespan Integration (LI), Eye Movement and Desensitization and Reprocessing (EMDR), understanding abuse in relationships, self-compassion, and sand tray therapy.
-My trauma-informed approach is grounded in evidenced-based psychotherapeutic practices that integrate mind, heart, and body (somatic, neurobiological, and attachment modalities).
-This means that I use practical ways to help people shift their mental, physical, and relational patterns so that they can experience more wholeness, connection, empowerment, and growth.
-I desire to help people move from feeling dissatisfied with their lives, to feeling the peace and joy that accompanies living an authentic and connected life.
+In addition, I am certified in Lifespan Integration (LI), and have pursued training in Eye Movement and Desensitization and Reprocessing (EMDR), understanding abuse in relationships, and self-compassion.
+My trauma-informed approach is grounded in evidenced-based psychotherapeutic practices that integrate mind, heart, and body with somatic, neurobiological, and attachment modalities.

 I work with families with children who have complex needs, in particular twice-exceptional children – children who have contrasting areas of both giftedness and disability.
 Through my research, funded by the Canadian Institute of Health Research (CIHR), I listened to the stories of self-compassionate parents of twice-exceptional children.
-Additionally, as the mother of 3 twice-exceptional children I know what it is like to feel overwhelmed, discouraged, and stuck as I have navigated the many systems and daily challenges of raising children with childhood apraxia of speech, autism, learning disabilities, giftedness, and anxiety diagnoses.
-I desire to help parents experience deep, personal growth and flourish in the midst of the chaos and challenges of their lives.
+Additionally, as a mother of three children, I know what it is like to feel overwhelmed, discouraged, and stuck as I have navigated the many systems and daily challenges of raising children with childhood apraxia of speech, autism, learning disabilities, giftedness, and anxiety diagnoses.
+I desire to help parents experience deep, personal growth and flourish amid the chaos and challenges of their lives.